PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 Socio-economic indicators include features such as house prices, perception of neighbourhood safety, migration patterns etc. and environmental quality indicators such as noise levels, CO2 levels etc. Traditionally, experts were used to identify key features which could predict QoL accurately and thus help combat neighbourhood segregation – this involved hand-picking features which were hypothesized to be a key determinant of QoL and using those features to help minimize neighbourhood segregation.
 -->

-**Your creative brief for this block expects you to use the skills and knowledge you have gained over the course of this year to build a tool for the City of Breda to help combat rising segregation in a completely data-driven manner**.
+**Your creative brief for this block expects you to use the skills and knowledge you have gained over the course of this year to build a tool to improve Breda in a completely data-driven manner**.
 This could be for example, a dashboard to provide useful insights, or an AI model that helps predict QoL, or ideally, a combination of both.
-Once you have developed and deployed the tool, you are expected to provide recommendations to the city of Breda in terms of policy to combat neighbourhood segregation.
+Once you have developed and deployed the tool, you are expected to provide recommendations to the city of Breda in terms of policy: button they could press or tune as it were to influence Breda and Improve it.

 <figure>
     <img src=".\assets\breda.PNG" />